Sakshiagarwaliitm/The-Bellman-Ford-Algorithm-/README.md

 **Step 5:**
 Then the code will do its work and give you the shortest distance.

-## Explanation of Code
-Initially, we are trying to convert the adjacency matrix into dictionary then apply the bellman-ford algorithm in that dictionary.
-The final result is

 ## Usage of this model
 A version of Bellman-Ford is used in the distance-vector routing protocol.
 This protocol decides how to route packets of data on a network.
 The distance equation (to decide weights in the network) is the number of routers a certain path must go through to reach its destination.